aedart/athenaeum/docs/archive/current/support/properties/available-helpers.md

 ## Profile

 ___
-`string` The profile or someone or something
+`string` The profile of someone or something

 *Interface*: `Aedart\Contracts\Support\Properties\Strings\ProfileAware`